dereneaton/ipyrad/docs/pedicularis_cli.rst

 hours if we subsample the data set using the --preview method in ipyrad.
 If run during step2 this function subsamples 100K reads from each sample.
 As you can see above, this is only about 5-10% of the total reads.
-This time I add the results call into the same cell so that it runs step 2 and then prints the results.
+Run the assembly step and then use the -r flag to see the results.

 .. code:: bash